 He removes the usurper's throne from its place of prominence, placed there by lies and misrepresentation of the character of God, and places above it His cross.
 Feeble lips of clay can never adequately explain this science of salvation.
 But all of us experience it in our hearts.
 We can only kneel in wonder, adoration, and awe.
+And those who outhful musicians perform as the Sabbath rest begins Friday evening, July 13.

-And those who bow here have sioned.
-The scenes of Calvary call for the deepest emotion.
-Upon this subject you will be excusable if you manifest enthusiasm' (Testimonies, vol. 2, p.
+ioned.
+The scenes of Calvary call for the leepest emotion.
+Upon this subject you vill be excusable if you manifest enthusism'' (Testimonies, vol. 2, p.
 213).
-Dorothy Sayers once said, "If this is dull, then what, in Heaven's name, is worthy to be

-"reached the highest place to which man can attain" (The Acts of the Apostles, p.
+Dorthy Sayers once said, "If this is dull, then vhat, in Heaven's name, is worthy to be "reached the highest place to which man can attain" (The Acts of the Apostles, p.
 210).